-Printers tend to dry up when we don’t use them often.
-This is more common with inkjets.
-As they use ink cartridges that are susceptible to drying out in no time, especially if left unused.
-Inkjets are followed by Ink Tank printers in this aspect.
-The ink tanks are marginally better in terms of not drying out, compared to inkjets.
-If you are okay with printing out a test page frequently, even if you don’t plan on using your printer regularly, an ink tank printer can be a decent choice.
-However, these can be very expensive in terms of both, the upfront cost and the maintenance.
+Ink-tank printers are marginally better in terms of not drying out compared to inkjets.
+If you are okay with frequently printing out test pages, even if you don’t plan on using your printer regularly, an ink-tank printer can be a decent choice.

-This narrows us down to the next and the most reliable option, laser printers.
-Unlike inkjets and ink tank printers, laser printers employ toner powder instead of pigment-based inks and dyes.
-Thus, making them immune to drying out even if left unused for months together.
-Furthermore, laser printers are snappier when it comes to printing, compared to their counterparts.
-They also don’t cost you a fortune when it comes to maintaining them, thanks to the greater yield of toner cartridges.
+This narrows us down to the next and most reliable option: laser printers.
+Laser printers use toner powder instead of pigment-based inks and dyes, which are used in inkjet and ink tank printers.
+As a result, they are resistant to drying out even when left unused for months at a time.
+Furthermore, laser printers are faster when it comes to printing compared to their counterparts.
+They also don’t cost you a fortune when it comes to maintaining them, thanks to the higher yield of toner cartridges.

-However, if you are more into printing in color, the lasers are no good fit.
-I mean, they can print in color, but you cannot expect the quality as that of the Inkjets and Ink tanks.
-On top of that, these are very expensive and are larger compared to the others.
+However, if you are more into printing in color, the lasers are not a good fit.
+They can print in color, but don’t expect the same quality as inkjets and ink tanks.
+On top of that, they are very expensive and are larger compared to the others.

 #1.
 Brother HL-L2350DW Monochrome Laser – Best Printer for Occasional Use

 From price to performance, the HL-L2350DW from Brother has mastered it all.
 It has all that you need to get along with your personal or professional printing needs.
-For it is a laser printer, you can confidently leave it unused for as long as you want to, without having to worry about the cartridge being dried.
+Because it is a laser printer, you can confidently leave it unused for as long as you want to without having to worry about the cartridge being dried.

 Unboxing and Package Contents